vivek-appscms/linguistto/translate/english-to-gujarati.md

 ---
 layout: translate
 fileName: english_to_gujarati
 from: en
 to: gu
 permalink: english-to-gujarati-sentence-translation
+tool: english-to-gujarati-sentence-translation
 ---